wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 1. Build the shape of the feature states (see <doc:StateDefinition>)
 1. Build and mock the protocols for the data repositories that the feature requires
-1. Write failing unit tests against the view states and model definitions
+1. Write failing unit tests against the view states and model definitions using the Swift Testing framework
 1. Once you are confident that your tests are correct, implement the view, models, and repositories that will ultimately make these tests pass

 Use the above exercise as a way to discover any gaps or discrepancies in the requirements.